 - Step back with one foot, keeping your toes pointed forward and your heel raised.

-- Bend your standing leg and lower your body down into a squat, keeping your back straight and your chest up.
+- Bend your standing leg and lower your body down into a squat.

 - Repeat for the desired number of reps, then switch sides and repeat on the other leg.